I came across a tweet the other day saying “the wrist pain, it’s either a trapped nerve or carpal tunnel”. This got me thinking:

 Carpal Tunnel Symptoms

-This means the symptoms of carpal tunnel should include:
+Common symptoms of carpal tunnel include:

-- Weakness in your hand grip,
+- Weakness in your hand grip

-- Pain around your wrist possibly going up the forearm (not above the elbow),
+- Pain around your wrist, possibly going up the forearm (not above the elbow)

-- Swollen fingers or palm feeling,
+- Feeling of swollen fingers or swelling in the palm

-- Change in hot/cold temperature feeling of the hand.
+- Change in hot/cold temperature feeling of the hand